 We didn't keep doing projects the same way.
 That would be idiotic.
-We took the pain, sat with it, and turned it into a system:

-- A site filter so we don't fall in love with the wrong dirt. - A sequence so we don't guess the order of operations every time. - A financing logic that lines up with how the construction actually behaves. - A set of checkpoints so we know when to move money, when to pause, and when to walk away.
+We took the pain, sat with it, and turned it into a system: a site filter so we don't fall in love with the wrong dirt, a sequence so we don't guess the order of operations every time, a financing logic that lines up with how the construction actually behaves, and a set of checkpoints so we know when to move money, when to pause, and when to walk away.

 You're going to see the "shape" of that system - enough to understand why it works and where the dangers are - but not every spreadsheet and template.
-That's deliberate.
 The point is to give you respect for the process, not to hand out a crash course in "How to Blow Yourself Up as a First-Time Developer."

-We start where every bad project starts and every good project is saved:
+We start where every bad project starts and every good project is saved: the dirt.

-The dirt.

-CHAPTER 5: What a Good Site Looks Like (and What Will Kill You)
+CHAPTER 11: What a Good Site Looks Like (and What Will Kill You)